LostParadise07/FedSparseMaml/README.md

 pip install -r requirements.txt
 ```

-Additionally, To run FedTP+KNN, FAISS should be installed.
+Additionally, To run FedSM+KNN, FAISS should be installed.
 Instructions for the installation of FAISS can be found
 [here](https://github.com/facebookresearch/faiss/blob/main/INSTALL.md)

 ## Datasets

-We provide three federated benchmark datasets spanning image classification task (CIFAR10 and CIFAR100)
+We provide two federated benchmark datasets spanning image classification task (CIFAR10 and CIFAR100).
-and language modeling(Shakespeare).

 For CIFAR10 and CIFAR100 dataset, download and unzip data under 'data' file catalog.
 Or simply run any algorithms with CIFAR10/CIFAR100 dataset, the program will download data automatically.

-Shakespeare dataset was naturally partitioned by assigning
-all lines from the same characters to the same client.
-See the `README.md` files in `data/shakespeare`
-for instructions on generating data before running experiments.

 The following table summarizes the datasets and models